tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 ```

 We definitely want to have a construction method that will hide away _as much_ of
-the initialization as we can.
+the initialization as we can, because there's going to be piles of it.

 ```rust
 impl HalState {